michaelthatsit/mod/README.md

 3. If you experience bad tracking, you may want to print and install spacers.

-4. It is highly recommended to use STL files for printing (if you use Slic3r forks, i.e. Prusa-, Orca-, Bambu Slicer.
+4. It is highly recommended to use STL files for Slic3r forks, i.e. Prusa-, Orca-, Bambu Slicer.

 ### Other